bericuros/Search-algorithms/README.md

 # Search-algorithms
-Representation of a Search Algorithm Problem
+Representation of a Search Algorthm in a Matrix